swc-bb/2018-03-13-Potsdam-Berlin/index.md

 enddate: 2018-03-14        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Martin Hammitzsch (GFZ)", "Stefan Lüdtke (GFZ)", "Marvin Reich (GFZ)", "??
 Till Francke (UP)", "Berry Boessenkool (UP)", "Peter Evans (GFZ)"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Knut Günther (GFZ)", "Joachim Krois", "and instructors"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-contact: ["martin.hammitzsch@gfz-potsdam.de", "sluedtke@gfz-potsdam.de"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+contact: [swc-workshop-org@gfz-potsdam.de]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:             # optional: URL for the workshop Etherpad if there is one
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---